eserie/wax-ml/README.md

 [river](https://github.com/online-ml/river),
 [ml-numpy](https://github.com/ddbourgin/numpy-ml) implement many "traditional" machine learning algorithms that should provide an excellent basis for linking or reimplementing in JAX.

-WAX-ML could be the place where we reimplement some of these algorithms to work with the JAX ecosystem.
+WAX-ML could help to build a repository for JAX versions of these algorithms.

 ### Other APIS